wjakob/nanobind/docs/why.rst

   For example, the following signature annotation creates an overload that should only be called with an ``1``-valued integer literal.
-While the function also includes a runtime-check, a type checker can now statically enforce this constraint.
+While the function also includes a runtime-check, a type checker can now already statically enforce this constraint.

   .. code-block:: cpp